ayomawdb/cheatsheets/windows/previlage-escalation.md

+# Options
+* Missing Patches
+* Automated Deployment and Auto Logon Passwords
+* AlwaysInstallElevated (any user can run MSI as SYSTEM)
+* Misconfigured Services

+# PowerUp

 PowerUp to check for all service misconfigurations:
 ```
 Invoke-AllChecks
 ```

-# Missing Patches
-# Automated Deployment and Auto Logon Passwords
-# AlwaysInstallElevated (any user can run MSI as SYSTEM)
-# Misconfigured Services

 ## Service Unquoted Path